 Cattedrale de Pisa

 The Cathedral of Pisa (Santa Maria Assunta) is often forgotten about in favor of the Leaning Tower of Pisa.
 However, it stands right next door and is a historical gem in its own right.
 The beautiful Romanesque building is made from white marble that’s been intricately carved and sculpted.
 Inside, you can find more marble, as well as religious relics, gold gilding, and beautiful paintings.
+Book your tickets in advance for the Cathedral here.

 Leaning Tower of Pisa